 1. Consider a Specialization

 Choose an academic minor or specialization area so you have something extra to offer employers.
-Take a class or learning a new skill that sets you apart.
+Take a class or learn a new skill that sets you apart.

 2. Plan Carefully